StanislavYatsevich/Store_Sales/README.md

 ## The goal of the problem
 The goal is to build a model for making a prediction of the target variable 'sales' for two weeks from 16th to 31st August, 2017.

-## Models used
-We decided to use machine learning models based on the gradient boosting principle since they are known to be pretty efficient and robust.
+That actually means that we need to make a separate prediction of the variable 'sales' for every item family in every store for every day during the given period.

 ## Multiple time series technique